phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.textbundle/text.md

 `tabsallowed {0|1}`

+#### linewrap

+The line wrap value is used to specify if the editing buffer for the language should enable (1) or disable (0) line wrapping by default.
+For example, syntaxes that support writing should potentially enable line wrapping by default; however, programming languages should not.

+`linewrap {0|1}`

 #### casesensitive

 The casesensitive value specifies if the language is case sensitive (1) or not (0).
 If the language is not case sensitive, TKE will perform any keyword/expression matching using a case insensitive method.
 This value should be either 0 or 1 and should be specified as follows: